milakov/thrust-workshop/fun_with_points/README.md

 Hmm... there's that __shared state__ problem again.
 The iterations of this loop __depend__ on each other, because we expect many points to fall into the same quadrant and __contend__ to increment the same counter.
 If we tried to perform all these increments at once in parallel with an algorithm like `transform`, they would all run into each other!
 We'll have to figure out a different way to build this histogram.

-You may notice that our `count_points_in_quadrants` function takes `points` as a parameter, but it doesn't do anything with them.
-That's a hint that to parallelize this operation, we'll need to think about __reorganizing__ our input data to make our job easier.
+We need to __reorganize__ our input data to make our job easier.

 This problem of counting up a collection of items might remind you of our earlier use of `reduce`.
-Like before, we have a collection of things (points in a quadrant) and we want to reduce them to a single thing (the number of points in each quadrant).
+Like before, we have a collection of things (quadrant numbers) and we want to reduce them to a single thing (the number of points in each quadrant).

 But it doesn't make sense to just call `reduce` again -- it seems like `reduce` could only count up the number of points in a single quadrant.
 So we'd have to call `reduce` several times -- once for each quadrant.
 But how do we find the points associated with a particular quadrant and pick them out for `reduce`?

 It turns out if we're willing to __sort__ our data, we can bring all the points from a particular quadrant together so that we can __reduce__ them all at once.
-We call this kind of operation __sorting by key__ because we're sorting a collection of things (points) by a key (quadrant number) associated with each of them.

-This is super easy with the `sort_by_key` algorithm:
+This is super easy with the `sort` algorithm:

-    thrust::sort_by_key(quadrants.begin(), quadrants.end(), points.begin());
+    thrust::sort(quadrants.begin(), quadrants.end());

-Here, we're telling Thrust to consider all the quadrant numbers from `begin` to `end` as sorting keys for the points beginning at `points.begin()`.
-Afterwards, both collections will be sorted according to the keys.
+Here, we're telling Thrust to sort all the quadrant numbers from `begin` to `end`.

-So now our points are sorted, but so what?
+So now our quadrant numbers are sorted, but so what?
 How does sorting help us count them?
 How do we use `reduce`?

-Since by sorting we've brought all of the things (points) with the same key (quadrant number) together, we can do a special kind of __reducing by key__ operation to count them all at once:
+Since by sorting we've brought all the same quadrant numberss together, we can do a special kind of __reducing by key__ operation to count them all at once:

     thrust::reduce_by_key(quadrants.begin(), quadrants.end(),
                           thrust::constant_iterator<int>(1),